-Accessories are definitely going to get you in trouble at the airport – or at least held up in line removing your rings, earring, bangles and anklets.
-When planning your travel style, think about the motto “less is more”.
+Accessories are going to get you in trouble at the airport – or at least held up in line removing your rings, earring, bangles, and anklets.
+When planning your travel style, think about the motto “less is more.”

 3. Sunglasses and hats.

-Do you actually want to make yourself look suspicious at the airport?
-No, you really don’t.
-This will definitely complicate your journey through security if officers have to ask you to remove your identity-blurring-accessories.
-Leave the sunnies for the resort and keep your hats in your bag – they’re extremely unnecessary at the airport.
+Do you want to make yourself look suspicious at the airport?
+No, you don’t.
+This will complicate your journey through security if officers have to ask you to remove your identity-blurring-accessories.
+Leave the sunnies for the resort and keep your hats in your bag – they’re incredibly unnecessary at the airport.